Globalizt/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects
-Place to hold all my deep learning projects that are public
+A place to hold all my deep learning projects that are public